dart-lang/language/working/macros/feature-specification.md

 Lastly, since macros must return synchronously, we only expose a synchronous API for reading resources.

-The specific API is as follows:
+The specific API is as follows, and would only be available at compile time:

 ```dart
 /// A read-only resource API for use in macro implementation code.